devopsengineerDan/Daniel_project/Backup.md

 =======================================================================================================================================

-🧨🧨🧨OPPOSITE IS TRUE AND RESULTS TO A LOSS WHEN PLACING TRADES🧨🧨🧨 1 Subscribe to an A Booking Broker ===> OPPOSITE is a B Booking Broker 2 Large Deposit, Large Lot size, Large Leverage | Small Deposit, Small Lot size, Small Leverage 3 Always use Trailing Take Profit and Stop Loss(Modify Take Profit and Stop Loss)
+🧨🧨🧨🧨🧨🧨🧨🧨🧨OPPOSITE IS TRUE AND RESULTS TO A LOSS WHEN PLACING TRADES🧨🧨🧨🧨🧨🧨🧨🧨🧨

+1 Subscribe to an A Booking Broker ===> OPPOSITE is a B Booking Broker 2 ===> PSYCHOLOGY ===> Large Deposit, Large Lot size, Large Leverage | Small Deposit, Small Lot size, Small Leverage 3 Always use Trailing Take Profit and Stop Loss(Modify Take Profit and Stop Loss)

 -------------------------------------------------------------------------------------------------------------------------------